Alcohol & Drug Education

 Substance Abuse Counseling

 Students interested in exploring their use of alcohol or other drugs can meet with a counselor at the SDCC.
 They may seek treatment because they’re contemplating change or because they’ve experienced negative consequences from use.
 Counseling involves having an honest conversation about use, identifying goals, and developing skills that will lead to a healthy lifestyle.
+If a student is seeking a higher level of care in regards to their substance use such as detox, the SDCC can work to refer them to a local organization that will better suit their needs.

 Concerned about a friend’s use of alcohol or other drugs?
 Counselors are available to discuss how others’ use affects you, and how you can support a friend.
 Call 508-831-5540 to schedule an appointment with a counselor.